zzh8484/VM-DFSD/README.md

 ```
 ## Acknowledgments

-We thank the authors of the following repositories for their valuable contributions:
+We thank the authors of the following open-source projects for their inspiring code :

 - [VMamba](https://github.com/MzeroMiko/VMamba)
 - [VM-UNet](https://github.com/JCruan519/VM-UNet)